kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 Support to configure the TPID (Tag Protocol Identifier- vlan header) for matching it against the ingress packets and to add it for egress packets has been added.
 Attribute SAI_PORT_ATTR_TPID is added to enum sai_port_attr_t in saiport.h and SAI_LAG_ATTR_TPID is added to enum _sai_lag_attr_t in sailag.h.

-The PR related to this feature is available at [1089](https://github.com/opencomputeproject/SAI/pull/1089)
+The PR related to this feature is available at [1089](https://github.com/opencomputeproject/SAI/pull/1089) and for more details refer [document](https://github.com/gechiang/SAI/blob/c5b6e1db63c7cc6dba283b31b29aff13b60dcf97/doc/TPID/TPID_SAI_proposal.md)

 ### SERDES ATTRIBUTE APIs
 Defined new Serdes attributes.
 The new serdes range is reserved so that in future the attributes can be extended to include new settings in the future.